What is team offsite?

 1. Make sure the purpose of the offsite is clear to everyone involved.
 This will help ensure everyone is on the same page and working towards the same goal.

 2. Make sure everyone has a chance to contribute.
-This includes both during the planning stages as well as during the actual event.
+This includes both the planning stages as well as during the actual event.
 Encourage everyone to share their ideas and thoughts openly.

 3. Keep things organized and on track.
 This can be tricky with a large group, but it’s important to make sure that everyone is staying focused on the task at hand.
 Having a plan and schedule can help with this.